dearhive/MashShare/readme.txt

 == Changelog ==

 = 2.4.8 =
 * New: Mashshare Share Buttons are supporting again twitter counts.
-Thanks to our friend Artur and his service newsharecounts.com
+Thanks to our friend Artur and his service newsharecounts.com.
+(You have to free signup on newsharecount.com with your twitter account)
 * New: Additional class mashsb-main for mashsb-container class allows easier customization of the main share buttons independantely from add-on buttons

 = 2.4.7 =